 The next step is to source undervalued and distressed houses that you can wholesale.
 There are a number of ways to do this (discussed below).

-At the beginning new wholesalers should network and canvass neighborhoods locally, looking for distressed houses.
-After that you can invest in direct mail and ad campaigns that target financially distressed homeowners.
+In the beginning, new wholesalers should network and canvass neighborhoods locally, looking for distressed houses.
+After that, you can invest in direct mail and ad campaigns that target financially distressed homeowners.
 Learn more about running wholesaling houses ads here >

 Once you’ve found several distressed houses, approach the homeowners personally or by letter.
 Offer to find them an immediate all-cash buyer for their house (it helps to have these cash buyers ready, of course).